HNU-CAT/HNU-CAT.github.io/content/publication/paper2/index.md

 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+  - Xingxun Liu
-  - admin
+  - Yaonan Wang
-  - Robert Ford
+  - Zhiqiang Miao

 # Author notes (optional)
 author_notes: